mortela4/random_notes/py_best_practices.md

 ## Operators

 ### Logic Operators
-Use logic operators 'and', 'or' and 'not' in logic operations, never '+', '-' !!
+Use logic operators 'and', 'or' and 'not' in logic operations, NEVER arithmetic ones '+', '-' !!

 Remember that '&', '|', '^' and '~' are BIT-WISE operators!